appacitive/Appacitive-iOS-SDK/README.md

 }];
 ```

-When you call save, the entity is taken and stored on Appacitive's servers.
-A unique identifier called `__id` is generated and is stored along with the player object.
+When you save an object, a unique identifier `__id` is generated and stored along with the player object.
 This identifier is also returned to the object on the client-side.
-You can access it using `player.objectId`.
+You can access it using `player.objectId` or `[player objectId]`.

 This is what is available in the `player` object after a successful save.

 ```objectivec